Admission to the master's study programmes

 You will then have time for individual preparation.
 The course begins in spring (cw 8) or autumn (cw 38).

-The legal study regulations are still in development.
-Definite information regarding the admission will be communicated at a later point.
+The legal study regulations is still being developed.
+Definitive information regarding the admission will be communicated in due course.

 |After the admission||After you have been admitted to the programme, you will have time for individual preparation.
 The course begins in February in calendar week 8 (scheduled start of MSc PREFS is 2022).|